 Celebrating Land Rights: Van Adhikar Mahotsavs in Jharkhand

-Innovating Last-Mile Delivery for CFR Resource Kit in Jharkhand
+Innovating Last-Mile Delivery of Community Forest Resource Rights Claim-Filing Kits in Jharkhand

-Transforming Forest Rights Recognition through Technology in Jharkhand
+Transforming Recognition of Community Forest Resource Rights through Technology in Jharkhand

 JharFRA: Transforming Forest Governance in Jharkhand through Technology

-Recognizing Indigenous Land Rights: 257 CFR Titles Distributed in Jharkhand
+Recognising Indigenous Land Rights: Community Forest Resource Titles Distributed in Jharkhand

-Reimagining Sal Seed Collection: Empowering Forest Communities Through Innovation
+Reimagining Sal Seed Collection: Empowering Forest-Dependent Communities Through Innovation